-It’s exciting to plan marketing campaigns on a grand scale.
+It’s exciting to plan large marketing initiatives.
 New website?
 Sure!
 Rebranding effort?
 Absolutely.
 Launching a new product?
 Let’s do it!

-Here’s a collection of our top 5 marketing quick wins to help you generate more leads and refresh your inbound efforts.
+Here’s a collection of our top 10 marketing quick wins to help boost lead generation and refresh your inbound efforts.

 1. Gate Existing Content

-Perhaps your website has several customer success stories with compelling testimonials of how they overcame an industry challenge thanks to your innovation and hard work.
-Or maybe you’ve developed an eBook, white paper or checklist that continues to have a high number of views or downloads.
+Perhaps you’ve developed an eBook, white paper, or checklist that continues to have a high number of views or downloads.
 If the content truly is of value, then visitors won’t mind exchanging a bit of their personal information for it.
 Develop landing pages for your most popular content along with a contact form to help you capture those leads.

 Gated content isn’t just reserved for eBooks and checklists.
-Consider other items such as webinars, events, contests and more.
-HubSpot has a great list of 20 types of content that should have its own landing page.
+Consider other items such as webinars, events, contests, and more.
+HubSpot has a great list of 20 types of content that should have their own landing pages.
 Check it out!

-Based on analytics, create a list of your web pages and prioritize them.
-If you’ve got hundreds of pages, this can be daunting, so you may want to engage the help of various online tools that can pinpoint the issues.
-Start with the highest value and most visited pages and resolve to tackle a set number each day.
-In fact, assign tasks to yourself or others on your team and check off each web page as it’s completed.
-Doing so will give you a sense of accomplishment.
-Look for and address the following common issues:
+Prioritize your web pages using various online tools that can pinpoint the issues.
+Start with the highest value and most visited pages and tackle a set number each day so you feel a sense of accomplishment.
+Address the following common issues: